-John Piper (1903-1992) is one of the most significant British artists of the twentieth-century.
-Renowned for his powerful and romantic paintings of his native landscape, he worked across an extraordinary range of artistic disciplines including designs for stained glass and theatre, profoundly influencing the cultural landscape of modern Britain.
+John Piper (1903–1992) is one of the most significant British artists of the twentieth-century.
+Renowned for his powerful and romantic paintings of his native landscape, he worked across an extraordinary range of disciplines (including designs for stained glass and theatre) influencing the cultural landscape of modern Britain.
 Piper’s inspiration was drawn from a love and profound knowledge of the British landscape, its buildings, monuments and their heritage.

 Piper had a significant connection to the North West, and Liverpool in particular, designing the magnificent stained glass windows in Liverpool’s Metropolitan Cathedral.